jucazyn/jucazyn.github.io/_pages/home.md

 ## outside academia

 Along with my academic activities, I'm also an aspiring data scientist, open to part-time, internship or junior opportunities in Data Science during mornings (BRT).
 My industry-oriented cv can be found [here](https://jucazyn.github.io/files/cv.pdf).
 Further, whenever possible, [I get involved in projects](https://www.instagram.com/p/BM7lKcsArOW/) aimed at disseminating science, to a general audience, with a philosophical twist.
-I'm particularly passionate about using Category Theory for teaching Mathematics.
+I'm particularly passionate about teaching Category Theory as a tool for organizing and learning undergraduate Mathematics.